Praneetb2929/KubeflowPipeline-MlOps/README.md

-# Kubeflow Pipelines: Realtime MLOps Project
+# A hands-on project demonstrating Kubeflow Pipelines from installation to running real ML workflows on Kubernetes.

 This project demonstrates how to build and run **Kubeflow Pipelines (KFP)** using real examples, from installation to running ML pipelines in a Kubernetes environment.